Frequently Asked Questions

 Who makes the decision to exhume a body, and is the family’s permission needed?

 Iowa Code 144.34 states that disinterment for the purpose of autopsy requires a district court order and is allowed only when there is reasonable cause to believe that someone is criminally or civilly responsible for the death.
-While due consideration is given to the feelings of relatives, the ultimate decision lies with the court.
-Obtaining consent from the victim’s family, however, can be crucial in the court’s decision.
+While due consideration is given to relatives’ feelings, the ultimate decision lies with the court.
+Obtaining consent from the decedent’s family, however, can be crucial in the court’s decision.

 How did the Iowa Cold Cases website come about?

-Writer Jody Ewing founded the ICC website after working on a Sioux City, IA, cold case series for the newsweekly, Weekender.
-Once the series began, victims’ family members started calling and sending e-mails, wondering if their loved one’s case could also be featured.
-Jody began researching the other cases not planned for inclusion in the series, and developed the website in an effort to present those victims’ stories and case information.
+Author/journalist Jody Ewing founded the website in 2005 after writing a Sioux City, Iowa, cold case series for the newsweekly, Weekender.
+Once the series began, many victims’ family members reached out to Ewing, wondering if his or her loved one’s case could also be featured in the series; it simply wasn’t possible to include them all.
+Ewing began researching these additional cases — uncovering hundreds of other names in the process — and founded the website in efforts to provide all victims’ case information and stories.

-Nearly two years after she launched the website, Jody’s stepfather of 25 years, Earl Thelander of Onawa, IA, died from burns sustained in a propane gas explosion caused by copper thieves; Earl was the nation’s first innocent copper theft fatality.
-The following year, law enforcement officials declared the case as officially having gone cold, and Jody added his name to the website, where it remains today yet unsolved.
+Nearly two years after launching the website, Ewing’s stepfather of 25 years, Earl Thelander of Onawa, died from burns sustained in a Monona County propane gas explosion caused by copper thieves.
+Earl’s death became the nation’s first innocent copper theft fatality.
+The following year, local law enforcement declared the case as officially having gone cold, and Ewing added his name to the website, where it remains yet today, unsolved.

-Do you consider any of these cases “personal?”
+Do you consider any of the other cases “personal?”

 There’s not a case listed here that isn’t.